 The Economic Development Board (EDB) is a dynamic Government agency with an overall responsibility for formulating and overseeing the economic development strategy of Bahrain, and for creating the right climate to attract direct investment into Bahrain.
 The EDB is also responsible for attracting inward investment into Bahrain, and is focusing on seven target economic sectors namely, financial services, downstream industries, tourism, business services, logistics, healthcare, education and training.
 In addition, the EDB offers an investor facilitation service to first-time investors who are interested in investing in Bahrain.
 This service includes acting as the first point of contact, understanding the objectives of investors, providing them with information regarding the relevant procedures for setting up business, and helping them form a network of contacts in Bahrain.

 With government encouragement, Bahrain has long been established as the principal banking and financial center of the Gulf region.
-The Bahrain Promotions and Marketing Board, a special office set up with inter-ministerial, joint public and private sector membership, is also responsible for coordination efforts to attract businesses and investments.

 2.2 Rate of Inflation